The Eco-Friendly Roofing Contractor

 Step 10: Laying Down Premium Underlayment

-The underlayment is the waterproof barrier that sits between your decking and your tiles — and on a tile roof in Arizona, it’s the layer that does most of the actual waterproofing.
-We use a high-performance synthetic underlayment rated to handle the heat and UV that destroy cheaper paper-based felts in just a few summers.
+This is the heart of a tile roof restoration.
+The underlayment is the waterproof barrier between your decking and your tiles — and on a tile roof in Arizona, it’s the layer that actually does the waterproofing, and the layer that wears out first.
+Your tiles can last fifty years; the felt beneath them does not.
+We strip off the old, failed underlayment and roll out a fresh, high-performance synthetic rated to handle the heat and UV that destroy cheaper paper-based felts in just a few summers.

 Step 11: Installing Battens for Tile Support